 Naturally, Bui and her teammates have their sights set on claiming a first national title for the Western women’s tennis team.
 “Winning the title would mean so much to our team,” she says.
 “Everyone has put in so much time and hard work throughout the whole year, and this would be an amazing accomplishment.”

-Come and cheer on the Western women’s team at the Aviva Centre!
+Come and cheer on the Western women’s team at the Sobeys Stadium!
 Western faces Memorial University in the semi-finals on Saturday, August 10, with the finals and third-place match the following day.
 Contact firstname.lastname@example.org for ticket information.